samuelmholley1/mendograss.com/PRODUCT_DESCRIPTIONS.md

 Arugula microgreens are a good source of vitamin K and calcium, nutrients that contribute to healthy wound healing and overall bone health.
 The microgreens are also a source of vitamin C to strengthen the immune system.

+---

+## Signature Microgreen Mixes

+We have created a group of fun, colorful organic mixes that are made up of microgreens and shoots in various combinations.
+Together, they create a series of nutrient-rich, colorful, and flavorful super microgreen mixes that can be eaten as a salad or used liberally in place of any green.

+### Emerald Fire Mix
+**Available Now**

+**Description**
+Delicious salad layered with sweetness and spice!

+**Ingredients**
+Pea Shoots, Arugula, Daikon Radish

+**Note**: Current version contains Pea Shoots + Radish only (simplified blend)

+---

+### Purple Goddess Mix
+**Available Upon Request**

+**Description**
+A crisp and tender blend full of color and earthy flavors mixed with sweet and peppery notes.

+**Ingredients**
+Pea Shoots, Kohlrabi, Rambo Radish, Red Cabbage

+---

+### Outer Space Mix
+**Available Upon Request**

+**Description**
+Super salad rich in antioxidants.
+Great for cleansing!

+**Ingredients**
+Pea Shoots, Broccoli, Kale